-If you are not associated with any of the affiliations listed above, you may be eligible to borrow through one of our Guest Borrower programs.
+If you are not associated with any of the affiliations listed above, you may be eligible to borrow through one of our Courtesy Borrower programs.

-Guest borrowing privileges are extended to Stony Brook University alumni, local (Nassau and Suffolk County) health practitioners and individuals with Community Borrower Cards.
+Our Community Borrowing program extends borrowing privileges to Stony Brook University alumni, local (Nassau and Suffolk County) health practitioners and individuals with Community Borrower Cards for an annual fee.

-Guests borrowers are eligible to borrow library books at all campus libraries.
-Other resources such as interlibrary loan, off-campus access to databases and recalls are not available to guest borrowers.
+Participants in our Courtesy Borrowing program are eligible to borrow library books at all campus libraries.
+Other resources such as interlibrary loan, off-campus access to databases and recalls may not available to guest borrowers.